lokapal-xyz/foundations/content/conciliatorics/Edified-Interstitial-Contemplation/Attributes-Regulation.md

 The essence of inventive edification is to proliferate until a beneficial outcome is reached.
 However, without a way to guide that exploration, the process can easily degenerate.
 We begin our EIC journey with a concrete analytical regulation to help identify and minimize unproductive or harmful outcomes.

-- **ATTRIBUTES REGULATION**: EIC step that provides the rule set for the attributes structure and status exploration.
+- **ATTRIBUTES REGULATION**: EIC step that provides the rule set to explore the attributes structure and status.

 ```mermaid
 flowchart TB